 Five-Year, Dual-Degree Program in Engineering and Liberal Arts/Sciences

-A five-year, dual-degree program is available that leads to a bachelor's degree from the School of Arts and Sciences and a bachelor's of science degree from the School of Engineering.
+A five-year dual-degree program is available that leads to a BA or BS from the School of Arts and Sciences and a BS from the School of Engineering.
+Students must be accepted into both the School of Arts and Sciences and the School of Engineering.
 More information is available at the School of Engineering.

 Five-Year, Dual-Degree Program MA/BA in Religion

 Qualified undergraduate students at Rutgers can apply to the 4+1 B.A./M.A. program in Religion in their junior year.
 This program makes it possible to complete the M.A., which is normally a two-year program, in only one year after the B.A.
 Students considering applying as well as those who are already in the 4+1 program are strongly advised to consult with the Director of Graduate Studies about how to work out the details of their coursework.
 As a general rule, a course cannot be counted toward both the B.A. and M.A. degrees.
 This means that students in the 4+1 program must plan their coursework for the B.A. and M.A. separately.
 During the senior year, students in the 4+1 program will begin taking graduate courses toward the M.A. degree, but they must make sure that they will have satisfied all their undergraduate requirements by the end of the senior year so that they can graduate with the B.A. degree.
 More information is available at the SAS Department of Religion.

 Teacher certification programs in many areas of specialization are offered through the Graduate School of Education to School of Arts and Sciences students.
 Education students major in a liberal arts subject other than education, since the teacher certification programs do not constitute a major.
 More information is available at the Graduate School of Education.